Rates and Insurance

-Harmony Harbor Counseling is an Out of Network (OON) provider.
+Harmony Harbor Counseling & Wellness is an Out of Network (OON) provider.
 Services may be covered in full or in part by your health insurance.
 We provide monthly statements, called a Superbill, for those who wish to submit to their insurance provider for reimbursement.
 This may or may not be applicable to your insurance.
 Please check your coverage carefully by asking the following questions to determine if applicable:

 - What is my OON deductible and has it been met?

 - How many sessions per year does my health insurance cover?

 - What is the coverage amount per therapy session that may be reimbursed?

 - Is a prior authorization required?

 - Is approval required from my primary care physician?